RansadiDeAlwis/BrewGrade/README.md

 - **Tea Producers**: To streamline production and ensure consistency.
 - **Enthusiasts**: To explore tea grading with cutting-edge technology.

-The project uses MobileNetV2, a lightweight Convolutional Neural Network (CNN) pre-trained on ImageNet, to extract features, followed by a Random Forest Classifier for grade prediction, achieving an accuracy of approximately 84% on the test set.
+The project uses MobileNetV2, a lightweight Convolutional Neural Network (CNN) pre-trained on ImageNet, to extract features, followed by a Support Vector Machine(SVM) for grade prediction, achieving an accuracy of approximately 84% on the test set.
 The Streamlit-based web app provides an intuitive interface for uploading images and receiving instant predictions.

 ## Dataset